xrchz/rocketarb/README.md

    - A typical flow might involve, first: `./rocketarb.js --dry-run`
    - Then if that succeeds without any reverts: `./rocketarb.js`

+If you have used `rocketarb` before and want to upgrade to the latest version, you can simply `git pull` your clone of this repo.

 # What does it do?
 - Ask the smartnode to create a minipool deposit transaction from your node account.
 - Create a transaction to call the rocketarb contract, which will flash loan 16 WETH, unwrap it to native ETH, deposit it in the Rocket Pool deposit pool (using the newly created space from the minipool deposit), sell the resulting minted rETH using 1Inch, repay the flash loan, and send any profit back to your node account.
 - Submit the two transactions above in a bundle using Flashbots to prevent frontrunning.